swift-berlin/swift-berlin.github.io/_posts/2015-07-20-swift-berlin-10.md

     image: jensravens
     title: Hipster Oriented Programming
     about: 'Jens is an iOS and OS X Developer, writing ObjC since 2006.
 Currently working at <a href="http://nerdgeschoss.de" target="new">nerdgeschoss</a> helping clients to create awesome apps.'
     abstract: Not sure if you should order a burrito or a monad for lunch?
-Get a quick overview over Object Oriented, Functional and Protocol Oriented programming and learn what all that fuss is about.
+Get a quick overview of Object Oriented, Functional and Protocol Oriented programming and learn what all that fuss is about.
     links:
       -
         url: http://nerdgeschoss.de